Karaka-Management/Organization-Guide/Policies & Guidelines/IT/Backup & Data Recovery.md

 ## Reconstruction

 The data reconstruction is documented in a reconstruction tutorial in the IT processes.
 During the reconstruction it may be necessary to put a higher priority on files and data which are more important for the ongoing organization activities (e.g. customer data, source code data).

+## Responsibility

+The responsibility for the data backup lies with the head of IT.
+Other IT employees may only take over these tasks if the head of IT considers these employees sufficiently trained in this area.
+The responsible employees must control the data integrity of the backups once a quarter.